Thermal Properties of Gauge-Invariant Graphene in Noncommutative Phase-Space

 Before presenting the plots, we first examine the asymptotic behavior of the mean energy and the specific heat in the asymptotic limits.
 In the high-temperature regime, $T\gg T_{0}$ (or equivalently $\tau\gg1$), Eq. (\ref{eq:41}) can be approximated by

 from which the asymptotic behavior of the mean energy $U$ and the specific heat $C$ follows:

-This result may be understood by observing that the obtained limits comply with the Dulong--Petit law for an ultra-relativistic ideal gas.
+This result may be understood by observing that the obtained limits comply with the Dulong--Petit law for an ultra-relativistic ideal gas, which shows that the NC corrections become subleading at sufficiently high temperature.
 In contrast, in the low-temperature regime, $T\ll T_{0}$ (or $\tau\ll1$), the partition function reduces to